How to Promote Your Business as a Sole Proprietor?

 Instagram, on the other hand, is a powerful promotional tool for visual artists.
 Your page will serve as an online gallery of your works.

 Finally, become a LinkedIn user and connect with your colleagues on this network, as well.

 This combo of social media will ensure continuous and effective promotion on the Web.
 Last but not least, think about using a social media scheduling tool for better management of these posts.

 At every new business beginning, giving things away for free is a common practice.
 That way, rookie business owners manage to hit two birds with one stone.

 On the one hand, they generate leads and turn some of these leads into customers.

-On the other hand, they get email addresses of the visitors who register on their website to get freebies.
-The thing is that most business owners ask their website visitors to register by leaving their email address to get a freebie.
+On the other hand, they get the email addresses of the visitors who register on their website to get freebies.
+The thing is that most business owners ask their website visitors to register by leaving their email addresses to get a freebie.
 This will help you begin putting together your email list.